Skip to main content

 - Get a good night's sleep

-- Spend the morning thinking about something else (I find planning a vacation is a great distraction)
+- Spend the morning thinking about something else (I find planning a holiday is a great distraction)

 - Then read over your assignment again and look for mistakes at least an hour before it's due